codearachnid/legull/readme.txt

 Instead, use Legull.
 Spend about five minutes answering some simple questions about your site, hit the button, and you have your terms.
 If you need to fine-tune them, or have a lawyer help with that, go ahead.
 Once generated, the Legull terms are fully editable.
 And when you change your site, you can update your answers to the Legull Q&A and re-publish your new terms.

 Now with support for Gravity Forms!
 Adding 3 new advanced fields to give your users ways to accept your site's terms of service prior to form submission.
+Compatible with Gravity Forms up to version 1.9.

 Developers:  Solve your clients’ problem without playing lawyer.
 Give them Legull, and give them an easy and affordable solution to the Terms of Service and Privacy Policy dilemmas.
 Developer or per-site licensing is available for our add-on packs, to use with your sites that have e-commerce, social, digital downloads, and other functions.